Saify007/Saify007/README.md

 ![I am a Student and a Full Stack Developer.](https://pbs.twimg.com/profile_banners/1257795394668384256/1601203973/1080x360)

 My name is Saify.
 Now I'm 21 years old.
 I am also enthusiastic about fitness and technology.
-My hobbies are lrarning new things , explore various types of cooking and listening to podcasts.I have a big interest in various technologies and Web Development.
-I am also passionate about Music.
+My hobbies are learning new things , explore various types of cooking and listening to podcasts.I have a big interest in various technologies and Web Development.
+I am also passionate about versatile sports.

 Skills: REACT / JS / HTML / CSS